At this Caribbean island, underwater gems await -- a rainbow of coral,

 ST. THOMAS, U.S.V.I. -- The U.S. Virgin Islands, best known as a

-dive destination.
-While duty free shopping may be a St. Thomas's claim to
+as a dive destination.
+While duty free shopping may be a St. Thomas's

-fame, undiscovered diving along canyon walls and colorful reefs happens to
+claim to fame, undiscovered diving along canyon walls and colorful reefs

 St. Croix has it all: shore diving, pier dives, dramatic walls, canyons